 The key phrase here is “building momentum”.
 To use this strategy, you must come up with your list of balances and arrange them in ascending order.
 The trick here is to work your way up until you get to the biggest debt you have.

 For example, you have three credit cards with debts of £400 – £1,500 and £5,000 each.
-Using the snowball effect, you arrange the cards according to the amount you owe to each and start paying the smallest one at £400, then move to the £1,500, and finally head on to the £5,000.
+Using the snowball effect, you arrange the cards according to the amount you owe from smallest to largest.

 For people owing debt to multiple lenders, this strategy can work the best.
 It’s not the one that yields the fastest results but each small victory you can make will eventually add up until you have cleared all of those debts.